AdetunjiTejumade/HackerRank/README.md

 # HackerRank

-A collection of solutions to hackerRank challenges
+A collection of solutions my to hackerRank challenges